gatariee/gatariee/README.md

 ## whoami

-I'm a wannabe red-teamer and fake malware developer, I primarily use Python but occassionally use Golang or C
+I'm a wannabe red-teamer and fake malware developer, Python but occassional C enjoyer

 Sometimes I document my projects, research and CTF writeups on my [gitbook](https://gatari.gitbook.io/), do take a look!